Cruise Is Sailing To A Better Future

 Cruise lines are leading the way toward a more sustainable future, investing in innovative technologies aboard our global fleet of cruise ships.

-CLIA ocean-going cruise lines are sailing to a better future – pursuing fuel flexibility by investing today in propulsion technologies with conversion capabilities for the future.
+CLIA ocean-going cruise lines are sailing to a better future – pursuing fuel flexibility by investing today in engine technologies with conversion capabilities for the future.

 Fueling the future